LIMS and ELN what is the difference?

 Typical functions of an ELN

-- Documentation Ideas and Observations
+- Documentation of ideas and observations

 - Sample management (partly also with connection from other systems)